 We accept injury and wrongful death cases on a contingency fee basis, meaning that there is no fee for our services unless and until we obtain a settlement or verdict.

-What are chemical restraints and how are they improperly used?
+What are chemical restraints in nursing homes and how are they improperly used?

 A chemical restraint is a drug, such as an atypical antipsychotic, which can act to sedate a patient, typically making them more docile and less active.
 One study conducted by a researcher at a major university’s medical school revealed a disturbing statistic: nearly one-third of those 1.4 million patients who are residents in long-term care nursing homes were prescribed antipsychotic medications in 2001.
 That was a significant 10 percent jump over the same time in 1999.
 The majority of these patients in this study have not been diagnosed with psychosis of any sort.
 Instead, physicians prescribe these so-called chemical restraints in an “off-label” manner in order to manage the behavior of patients who either have dementia — or are simply more active than other residents.